Beenau/BitMask/README.md

-# BitMask_C
+# BitMask
+Coded in C.
-A simple way of masking desired number of bits at a specified location while preserving all other bits
+A simple way of masking desired number of bits at a specified location while preserving all other bits.

 # Parameters
 regData: Determins the starting data, in this example reg data is initialized with a decimal number and displayed at the output as a 32-bit hex number.